Omerixe/OmniRecipe-Android/README.md

 The app is built with modern Android technologies like Jetpack Compose, Hilt and it is modularized.

+The app uses a mock backend by default but can be connected to a network backend.

-The backend for this version of the app is implemented in a different
+The api/backend for this version of the app is implemented in a different
 repository: [OmniRecipe-Backend](https://github.com/Omerixe/OmniRecipe-Backend).
-It is currently built to only connect to an API defined in the repository.
-All details like URLs and API keys are stored in a
-`secrets.properties` file which is not committed to the repository as I don't want to share my data.

 ## Features